A L E X K R A U S

 Country Club of Fairfield, caddie | University of Connecticut Class of 2020

 Alexander Kraus, caddie scholar from Country Club of Fairfield is entering his senior year at the University of Connecticut, where he is currently studying accounting.
-Alex took his education and adventurous spirit to a new level when studied abroad in Italy this past semester.
+Alex took his education and adventurous spirit to a new level when he studied abroad in Italy this past semester.
 Alex was able to visit nine different countries, experience different cultures, eat new kinds of food, and meet family members in Dublin, Ireland and Sweden.

-In the Summer of 2018, Alex interned at Terex Corporation as a Tax intern.
-This experience game him a great representation on what to expect in the field, along with leaving him with important information that he can carry on to the career he pursues.
-This Summer, Alex has planned secured another internship, this time with Deloitte, where he will be an audit intern.
+In the Summer of 2018, Alex interned at Terex Corporation as a tax intern.
+This experience gave him a great representation on what to expect in the field, along with leaving him with important information that he can carry on to the career he pursues.
+This Summer, Alex has secured another internship, this time with Deloitte, where he will be an audit intern.
 He will be assisting Deloitte in preparing its audit paperwork for various clients in the Stamford/NYC area.
 He will have the opportunity to work with many experienced accounting professionals, who he hopes will steer him in the right direction!
 Alex is also excited to end the Summer by volunteering at Operation Hope, a food pantry where he has been volunteering since 2013.

 Q: What is your current major?
 What made you pursue your academic studies in this major?